This is a guide covering everything you need to know about armatures in sculpting.

 - Hangar wire

-Cutting the wire into pieces for making an armature.
+Cut the wire into pieces that work for your model.

 3. Shoulder and Spine Wrapping